calebsander/qotw/README.md

 - Sending out mailings
 - Voting on quotes

 It uses Redis for all database needs and AWS SES to handle emailing.
 Most of the page rendering takes place client-side.
+The server is currently using http but could be easily switched over to https.
+Make sure to do that in production because using http would leave you very vulnerable to MITM attacks.

 To run your own instance, you would need to:
 - Set the base URL of the server (e.g. `https://www.qotw.net`) in `api/domain.txt`